City Heat: Plot

-In a high class bordello, Speer and Murphy rescue Caroline.
-Coll shows up holding Addy at gunpoint and demands his records.
-Murphy hands over the books in exchange for Addy, but the suitcase is booby-trapped; Coll's car is blown up with him in it.
+Caroline, kidnapped by Pitt's gang to extort the records from Murphy, is held hostage in a high class bordello.
+Speer and Murphy rescue her.
+Coll arrives with Addy at gunpoint, demanding the ledgers.
+Murphy exchanges the books for Addy, but the suitcase is booby-trapped and Coll is blown up in his car.

-The movie ends with Speer, Addy, Murphy, and Caroline double-dating at the club, listening to Ginny sing and enjoying themselves until Murphy's smart mouth provokes a brawl with some of the other patrons.
+Speer, Addy, Murphy, and Caroline double-date at the club, listening to Ginny sing, their evening ending when Murphy's smart mouth provokes a brawl.